eli64s/readme-ai/README.md

 #### 📂 Repository

 Most user's will run *README-AI* using the command-line, specifying their repository on run-time.
-However, if you would like to use the default configuration, you will need to update the [configuration file](./conf/conf.toml) with your repository's remote URL (GitHub, GitLab) or local directory path on your machine.
+However, if you would like to use the default configuration, you will need to update the [configuration file](./conf/conf.toml) with your repository's remote URL or a local path to your codebase.

 ```toml
 [git]